SoftwareBrothers/adminjs-nestjs/README.md

 AdminJS is an automatic admin interface which can be plugged into your application.
 You, as a developer, provide database models (like posts, comments, stores, products or whatever else your application uses), and AdminJS generates UI which allows you (or other trusted users) to manage content.

-Check out the example application with mongo and postgres models here: https://admin-bro-example-app-staging.herokuapp.com/admin/login
+Check out the example application here: https://adminjs-demo.herokuapp.com/admin/

 Or visit [AdminJS](https://github.com/SoftwareBrothers/adminjs) github page.